-Crowd Direct contributed revenue of \$992,034 during the year.
-The division has performed below internal expectations as measured by return on marketing spend.
+Crowd Direct has performed below internal expectations as measured by return on marketing spend.
 Retail marketing dollars are seen to be moving away from bricks and mortar, to aggressive online deployment.
-Accordingly, we have restructured this business segment in a positive way, to focus on our best-performing brands, Kamu and KINN, which we see as having the strongest potential.
+Accordingly, this business segment was restructured in the prior financial year in a positive way, to focus on our best-performing brands, Kamu and KINN, which improved profitability for the division.